Kotlin/kotlinx-kover/README.md

 The list of Kover goals is specified in [this document section](https://kotlin.github.io/kotlinx-kover/maven-plugin#goals).

-For full information about latest stable release of Kover Gradle Plugin, please refer to the [documentation](https://kotlin.github.io/kotlinx-kover/maven-plugin).
+For full information about latest stable release of Kover Maven Plugin, please refer to the [documentation](https://kotlin.github.io/kotlinx-kover/maven-plugin).

 ## Kover CLI